 All ground floor.
 Four bedrooms: 1 x king-size four poster double with TV and en-suite double shower, twin basins and WC, 1 x super king-size double with TV, 1 x twin, 1 x family room with 1 double and 1 single.
 Bathroom with spa bath, basin and WC.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room.
 Note: Sofa beds available in four poster and king-size double rooms if required (linen is stored in utility room).

 Oil central heating with underfloor heating in bathrooms.
-Electric oven and hob, microwave, 2 x fridges, freezer, washing machine, tumble dryer, dishwasher, 3 x TVs with Freeview, DVD, CD, WiFi, selection of books and games.
+Electric oven and hob, microwave, 2 x fridges, freezer, washing machine, tumble dryer, dishwasher, 3 x TVs with Freeview, DVD, CD, WiFi with fibre broadband, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Two travel cots (linen not provided) and two highchairs.
 Off road parking for 3 cars.
 Large private lawned garden with furniture and outdoor games.
 Patio with BBQ (charcoal not provided).
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop 3 miles, pubs 2 miles.
 Note: Exterior photo of the property on website shows only Beesoni Lodge - it is one property.
 Note: Check-in after 3.30pm.